WuchtL/WuchtL/README.md

-Software dev - mainly Javascript/TypeScript, a bit of HTML/CSS C/C++/C# and also PL/SQL
+- Software dev - mainly Javascript/TypeScript, a bit of HTML/CSS C/C++/C# and also Oracle PL/SQL
-I mainly just silly around with node.js/discord.js/mongoosejs while working on my private discord bot
+- I mainly just silly around with node.js/discord.js/mongoosejs while working on my private discord bot

 <!--
 **WuchtL/WuchtL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.